jmrjrmv/run_analysis/README.md

 4 - RESULT
 =============================

-The result is the file "tidydataset.txt" generated in your working directory.
+The result is the text file "tidydataset.txt" generated in your working directory.
 This file is a tidy data set containing the average of each measurement for each activity and each person.
+You can find its description in codeBook.md and some explanations about how it is created.

+Regards.